L1AMcB/ECE445SeniorDesign/ProjectProposal.md

 ## Solution:

 To solve the issue of accessibility, cost, and overall quality of training for athletes, we are proposing electronic target paddles.
-Our prototype will include pressure sensors at different locations of the paddle and LED’s to measure power and speed for kicking during training.
+Our prototype will include pressure sensors at different locations of the paddle to measure power and speed for kicking during training.
+The paddle must be lightweight and flexible, which necessitates minimal attachments to the paddle itself, encouraging the use of a wrist attachment to handle the majority of the functionality and connections.
 We will also facilitate reaction speed/timing drills via sound or blinking of the LEDs.
 Example paddle here:

-We would have our main system (pcb) be a separate box that would handle the inputs from the paddles, and connect to a display to show scores and statistics.
+We would have our main system (pcb) be a separate box that would handle the inputs from the paddles through a bluetooth connection.
+Then using the information received from the strikes of the athlete, our prototype will output the results and statistics to an external monitor or and LCD screen.

 ## Visual Aid:
 A pictorial representation of your project that puts your solution in context.
 Include other external systems relevant to your project (e.g. if your solution connects to a phone via Bluetooth, draw a dotted line between your device and the phone).
 Note that this is not a block diagram and should explain how the solution is used, not a breakdown of inner components.